iso4free/spedit/README.md

 You can add, copy and remove layers in the layer panel, the active layer name is highlighted in red.
 It is also possible to toggle the visibility of a layer by clicking on the eye icon opposite the layer name.
 The icon with a lock allows you to lock a layer from changes (will be used when sharing layers between different frames).
 Double-click the layer name with the left mouse button to change the layer name.

-For those who like a minimalistic interface and use the maximum screen area for drawing, there is an option to switch to full-screen mode (shortcut <F11>), as well as to hide the extra panels - layers, frames, palette with a preview using the corresponding buttons on the toolbar.
+For those who like a minimalist interface and use a large area of the screen for drawing, there is an option to switch to "Zen" mode (<F11> key) - full-screen mode with all toolbars hidden (convenient for quick sketches).
+In normal mode, you can also hide additional panels - layers, frames, palette with a preview using the corresponding buttons on the toolbar.

 Press the 'Create new frame' button on the toolbar to start new image.
 A dialogue will appear where you need to set frame name, width, height and min cell size in draw grid (from 4 to 20).
 It means the minimum value grid will be zoomed out.

 THE FUTURE
 ==========
 In future will be avaliable:
-- mouse drawing using different draw tools
+- mouse drawing using different draw tools (done partially)
-- multi-frames and multi-layers for drawing
+- multi-frames and multi-layers for drawing (done multi-layers)
 - shift and rotate layers and frames
 - animations composer from any frames
 - import other image files and copy parts from it to own image
-- frame resize
+- frame resize (done)
 - export in own JSON file format
 - manage local sprite library with some useful search by hashtags
 - other features that will be needed